tschellenbach/Stream-Framework/README.md

 **Redis**

-PROS: Easy to install, super reliable, easy to maintain, very fast
+PROS:

+   - Easy to install
+   - Super reliable
+   - Easy to maintain
+   - Very fast

+CONS:

-CONS: Expensive memory only storage, Manual sharding
+   - Expensive memory only storage
+   - Manual sharding

 Redis stores data in memory.
 This makes sure that all operations are always fast.
 It does however mean that you might need a lot of storage.